Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: Equations-of-motion method

 The imaginary part of the Fourier transform of the retarded Green's function

-is a measurable quantity, being related to the differential cross section by the optical theorem: the physical meaning of the spectral function is that of differential cross section.
+is a measurable quantity.
 The imaginary part of the retarded Green's function for free particles is a Lorentzian function and in the limit $\delta \rightarrow 0^+$ tends to a Dirac's delta.
 Indeed, from $\eqref{eq: BreitWignerformula}$ we have

 where in the last step we multiplied both members by $-2$.
 Let us now determine the spectral function of free particles.
 Consider first the general case, from $\eqref{eq: trasformatadiFourierdellafunzionediGreenritardatanellabasedegliautostati}$ with $B=A^{\dag}$ and $z=\omega+i \delta$, we have